akuldr67/HnT---IIT-Mandi/README.md

 # Hiking-and-Trekking
-website for IIT Mandi Hiking and trekking club
+a website for details regarding IIT Mandi Hiking and trekking club.